Thomas Östros: Professional career

-Östros was appointed CEO of the trade association Swedish Bankers' Association in 2012, a position he resigned from in 2015, only to later be named Executive Director for Nordic and Baltic countries at the IMF.
+Östros was appointed CEO of the trade association Swedish Bankers' Association in 2012, a position he resigned from in 2015, only to later be named executive director for Nordic and Baltic countries at the IMF.

-In January 2020, Östros was appointed Vice-President of the European Investment Bank (EIB), under the leadership of Werner Hoyer; he succeeded Alexander Stubb.
+In January 2020, Östros was appointed vice-president of the European Investment Bank (EIB), under the leadership of Werner Hoyer; he succeeded Alexander Stubb.
+In 2023, the government of Prime Minister Ulf Kristersson nominated him as Sweden's candidate to succeed Hoyer as president of the EIB; however, the position ultimately went to Nadia Calviño.